zapier/zapier-platform/packages/cli/README-source.md

 ## Input Fields

 On each trigger, search, or create in the `operation` directive, you can provide fields as an array of objects under `inputFields`.
-Input Fields are what your users see in Zapier when setting up your app's triggers and actions.
+Input Fields are what your users see in Zapier when setting up your integration's triggers and actions.
 For example, you might have a "Create Contact" action with fields like "First name", "Last name", "Email", etc. These fields will be able to accept input from the user, or from previous steps in a Zap.
 For example:

 ![gif of setting up an action field in Zap Editor](https://cdn.zappy.app/52721a3cb202446b7c298e303b710471.gif)